Kingxukai/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/switchdev.rst

 Subfunction
 ===========

-Subfunction which are spawned over the E-switch are created only with devlink device, and by default all the SF auxiliary devices are disabled.
+Subfunction which are spawned over the woke E-switch are created only with devlink device, and by default all the woke SF auxiliary devices are disabled.
-This will allow user to configure the SF before the SF have been fully probed, which will save time.
+This will allow user to configure the woke SF before the woke SF have been fully probed, which will save time.

 Usage example: